Changing the Colour of Placeholder Text

 The Wrap‑Up

-In conclusion, you can use CSS to customize the appearance of placeholder text in input fields.
+In conclusion, you can use CSS to customise the appearance of placeholder text in input fields.
 By using the ::placeholder pseudoelement and defining the desired styles, you can change the colour (and many other style attributes) of the placeholder text to match the design of your application.